Mining Label Distribution Drift in Unsupervised Domain Adaptation: Abstract

 \section{Abstract}

-Unsupervised domain adaptation targets to transfer task knowledge from labeled source domain to related yet unlabeled target domain, and is catching extensive interests from academic and industrial areas.
-Although tremendous efforts along this direction have been made to minimize the domain divergence, unfortunately, most of existing methods only manage part of the picture by aligning feature representations from different domains.
-Beyond the discrepancy in feature space, the gap between known source label and unknown target label distribution, recognized as label distribution drift, is another crucial factor raising domain divergence, and has not been paid enough attention and well explored.
-From this point, in this paper, we first experimentally reveal how label distribution drift brings negative effects on current domain adaptation methods.
+Unsupervised domain adaptation targets to transfer task-related knowledge from labeled source domain to unlabeled target domain.
+Although tremendous efforts have been made to minimize domain divergence, most existing methods only partially manage by aligning feature representations from diverse domains.
+Beyond the discrepancy in data distribution, the gap between source and target label distribution, recognized as label distribution drift, is another crucial factor raising domain divergence, and has been under insufficient exploration.
+From this perspective, we first reveal how label distribution drift brings negative influence.
 Next, we propose Label distribution Matching Domain Adversarial Network (LMDAN) to handle data distribution shift and label distribution drift jointly.
-In LMDAN, label distribution drift problem is addressed by the proposed source samples weighting strategy, which select samples to contribute to positive adaptation and avoid negative effects brought by the mismatched in label distribution.
-Finally, different from general domain adaptation experiments, we modify domain adaptation datasets to create the considerable label distribution drift between source and target domain.
-Numerical results and empirical model analysis show that LMDAN delivers superior performance compared to other state-of-the-art domain adaptation methods under such scenarios.
+In LMDAN, label distribution drift is addressed by a source sample weighting strategy, which selects samples that contribute to positive adaptation and avoid adverse effects brought by the mismatched samples.
+Experiments show that LMDAN delivers superior performance under considerable label distribution drift.